Which category of disorders is characterized by excessive fear in response to real or perceived situations?

 Prepare for the DSM-5-TR Exam with multiple choice questions.
 Each question includes hints and explanations to help you master the material.
 Ready yourself for success!

-The correct answer is Anxiety Disorders, as this category is specifically defined by the presence of excessive fear or worry, which can occur in response to real or perceived threats.
-Anxiety disorders encompass a range of conditions, including generalized anxiety disorder, panic disorder, and various phobias, all of which are characterized by intense feelings of apprehension that can significantly affect an individual’s daily functioning.
+The category of disorders characterized by excessive fear in response to real or perceived situations is Anxiety Disorders.
+These disorders encompass a range of conditions, including Generalized Anxiety Disorder, Panic Disorder, Social Anxiety Disorder, and specific phobias, all of which involve intense fear or worry that can significantly impair daily functioning.

 Subscribe